OASIS-learn-study/oasis.learn.study/devops.md

 We are looking into expanding this to multiple dynamically started and stopped Pods routed through a bungee proxy.

+## Deployment

+We continously deploy (CI/CD) the master branches of our main repos to our live Minecraft server.

+With great power comes great responsability! ;-)

 ## Worlds